spacekookie/rfcs/0000_std_path_utilities.md

 # Reference-level explanation

-The `fs::normalize` works exactly the same as `fs::canonicalize` which means that the existing implementation can be moved, while `fs::canonicalize` becomes a filesystem mutating wrapper around `fs::normalize`.
+While `fs::normalize` provides the same functional output as `fs::canonicalize`, it's implementation is quite different, as it can not rely on either `realpath` (for unix) or `CreateFile` (Windows) to do it's job.
+This means that file path canonicalization needs to be done on it's own, or using some other backend implementation.

 The additional `PathBuf` and `Path` functions work similarly in their design that a lot of the code can be shared from `PathBuf::push` and `Path::join` respectively, while those functions can become wrappers around `PathBuf::append` and `Path::concat` with different input sanitisation/ handling.